For today’s Adventures in Homesteading post, I thought I’d tackle something very easy and very basic to try – making your own soap.

-I rubbed some vegetable oil in the bottom the mold forms to help pop the soap out when it was done.
+I rubbed some vegetable oil in the bottom the mold forms to help pop the soap out.
 Then, I simply poured the glycerin in and waited for about 30-40 minutes until it had firmed up.
 I gave it a gentle pop to remove the soap.
 Not difficult at all!

 Here is my completed soap.
 Isn’t it pretty?

 All told, this project required few items, little time, and was a very easy process from start to finish.
 I would love to try some other fragrance/color combinations in the future.
 I wrapped my soap individually in cellophane and added a big sticker on the bottom to hold it in place.